Films - Animated

 - 9. As described on the character page, he's not so much Too Dumb to Live as Too Dumb For The People Around Him To Live.

-- Po from Kung Fu Panda, while sincere and Adorkable, is often seen as an embarrassment to his teammates, even after becoming the powerful dragon warrior.
+- Po from Kung Fu Panda, while sincere and Adorkable, is often seen as an embarrassment to his teammates, although he's seen as much less of one after becoming the powerful dragon warrior.

 - Oscar from Shark Tale.

 - Emmet from The LEGO Movie.
 A Journey to the Center of the Mind finds his brain is a complete blank slate, and he's had exactly one original idea in his entire life: the double-decker couch, which literally everyone else in the movie thinks is a stupid idea.

 Emmet: I think I got it, but just in case, tell me the whole thing agian I wasn't listening.

 - Ironically, he eventually becomes The Strategist for the Master Builders.
 And not only that, the double-decker couch saved their lives because it was so stupid, the Big Bad missed it.
 Additionally, the couch is the only object that survives the destruction of the submarine built by the Master Builders.
 Why?
 Because, while they're great a building things individually, working together doesn't come naturally to them, and their individual styles conflict with one another.

 - Also, when Wildstyle is explaining Lord Business' plan, he hears something else, and then he say's this:

 - Disney's Aladdin fits the trope well.
 He goes about his life carelessly while making the most moronic decisions, spare for a few moments of flash in the pan brilliance when his or somebody else's life depends on it.
 It's particularly noticeable when you realize how most of the other characters, save for Jasmine, spend their time trying to steer him to a correct choice.
 Still, his idiocy seems not to extend too far beyond what's needed for the Aesop of the week.